Plot: A collection of animated shorts set up as a visualization of classical music ranging from abstract to linear stories.

 But then the Angelus bells ring and Night on Bald Mountain has to end their party because Ave Maria is coming to bring down some serious religion, hope and love on your asses!

 I love how each ring of the bell not only changes the colors in the shot, but also causes pain to Chernabog and the little demons.
 Upon hearing the bells, the spirits return to their rest back in the desolate ruins of the town.
-The sun rises over the horizon and Chernabog returns to isolation.
+The sun rises over the horizon, and Chernabog returns to isolation.

-Through the foggy mists of dawn, a procession of lights wade through the land.
+Through the foggy mists of dawn, a procession of lights wades through the land.
 An endless stream of people slowly travel through the barren landscape.
 I really like the direction on this part.
 We go from gigantic Chernabog playing with demons and spirits like they’re GI Joes to him wincing in pain to them returning to hiding because of these little tiny lights of hope, barely visible to us, that walk across the land.
 It’s a wonderful contrast.

 It’s also a great segment to wind down on after the powerful and exciting Night on Bald Mountain.
 It has a way of making you feel relaxed, calm and even happy.